JOALYS PARIS

 • Sapphire: 9 on the Mohs hardness scale (only diamond is harder)

-Current market prices as of early 2026:
+Rough market prices in 2026:

 GradeTanzanite (per carat)Blue Sapphire (per carat)